GStreamer/gstreamer/markdown/application-development/basics/helloworld.md

 very low-level but powerful.
 You will see later in this manual how you can create a more powerful media player with even less effort using higher-level interfaces.
-We will discuss all that in [Higher-level interfaces for GStreamer applications][advanced].
+We will discuss all that in [Higher-level interfaces for GStreamer applications][highlevel].
 We will first, however, go more in-depth into more advanced GStreamer internals.

 It should be clear from the example that we can very easily replace the